anonymousgthb/al4ea/README.md

 The default settings are set in `task_settings.sh`.
 Before you run any script, set `proj_dir` in the setting file firstly.
 `proj_dir` is like `/path/to/proj/al4ea_review/`.

-- Step 5: Run scripts:
+- Step 5: Run scripts.
+Computation reseources: We allocated one 32GB GPU and 50GB memory for experiments on 15K data and 100GB memeory for experiments on 100K data.
     * For trials: customizing script `task_runner_trial.sh`.
     * Run experiments about the "overall performance on 15K data": `task_runner_overall_perf.sh`.
-    * Run experiments about the "overall performance on 15K data": `task_runner_overall_perf_100k.sh`.
+    * Run experiments about the "overall performance on 100K data": `task_runner_overall_perf_100k.sh`.
+Required computing resources: 32G GPU and 100G memory.
     * Run experiments about the "effect of bachelors": `task_runner_effect_of_bachelor_percent.sh`.
     * Run experiments about the "effectiveness of bachelor recognizer": intermediate results have been saved with the generated dataset of ActiveEA.
     For example, its path may be like